 People begun receiving the injection at NHS hospitals across the country from 8th December.

 Pfizer and BioNTech are not British companies.
 Pfizer is a pharmaceutical company based in America and BioNTech is a biotechnology company based in Germany.
 The drug is being made at a Pfizer manufacturing facility in Belgium.

-The UK has ordered a total of 30 million doses of the Pfizer/BioNTech vaccine, which will protect 15 million people as two doses are needed.
+The UK ordered a total of 30 million doses of the Pfizer/BioNTech vaccine for 15 million people as two doses are needed.